 Good Day!
 My name is Ross Comstock and I have been a HAM since March 2009.
 I started in radio as a kid experimenting with shortwave listening.
 Once I realized that I was receiving stations from all over the world with a simple receiver and wire, I was hooked.
 (I still own both the receiver and antenna to this day nearly 20 years later!!)
 My Dad and I were involved with a local CB radio club in East Central Oklahoma (Sallisaw) and would talk everynight on Channel 31 with the guys just to ragchew.
 Many of those CB'rs were also HAMS which got me interested in the field but getting a license seemed difficult at the time.
 Fast forward several years and I joined the Navy as an Aviation Electronics Technician.
 There, I was shovel-fed six months worth of electronics theory and troubleshooting classes.
 I was stationed on the USS Dwight D. Eisenhower during her Refueling and Complex Overhaul evolution, meaning I never left the dock nor worked on a single piece of electronic gear the whole time I was assigned there.
 Once out of the Navy, I joined the Coast Guard and "struck" Boatswain's Mate.
 Once at my new station in North Carolina, I got a renewed interest in radio and started again with CB.
 I was badly disappointed, however as there were few professional operators out there.
 Thankfully(?), after a catastrophic failure of my radio that I could not fix I turned my attention to the mysterious amateur radio.
 I found that the license was not difficult to obtain and immediately began studying.
 About 2 months later, I drove over 2 hours to the nearest test session and acheived my Tech ticket.
 In July 2009, I was stationed in Corpus Christi, Texas where I acheived my General and then finally my Extra ticket and went wild with my base station.
 I even managed to con my old Navy recruiter into getting his license!
-(KF5GLB) I joined ARES and served as the Aransas County AEC, RACES as station 20-409-F and Navy-Marine Corps MARS as NNN0INM where I served a short time as the Region 6 THREE.
+(KF5GLB) I joined ARES and served as the Aransas County AEC, RACES as station 20-409-F and Navy-Marine Corps MARS as NNN0INM where I served a short time as the Region 6 THREE, then when I moved to Virginia I served as the Virginia FIFTEEN and SIXTEEN until Navy-Marine Corps MARS was disolved in 2015.
+Now I serve as the Virginia District 8 DEC for the Eastern Shore.
 Lastly, I worked several events and helped to install the W5LEX repeater aboard the USS Lexington Museum Ship in Corpus Christi, TX.

 I am a member of: